lbaarbosa/crud-spring-boot-java/README.md

 # crud-spring-boot-java
-Basic implementation of Spring and its technologies
+Basic implementation of Spring Boot and its technologies

 http://localhost:8080/swagger-ui/index.html